How To Find The Best Value When Buying A Hard Hat

 Discussion on Bulk Purchase Discounts

 Bulk purchasing represents a valuable strategy, especially for companies outfitting large teams.
-Retailers and manufacturers commonly offer tiered discounts based on purchase volume.
+Retailers and manufacturers often offer tiered discounts based on the volume of purchases.

 For example: